auroriasjn/musicparser/README.md

 ```
 The pitches are written in ascending order, with the soprano voice being at the top.
 Each [] indicates a beat.
 Each note is a voice in the chord.
 Parentheses indicate subdivisions of the beat, i.e. notes with a division half that of the beat (eighth notes, for example).

+Like in ABC notation, M represents the meter (time signature), and key represents the key (lower case represents minor, upper case represents major).
+Each M represents a measure (you will know if the program broke if there are more beats than in the key signature).

 Here is an example with the ML flag on:
 ```
 M: 4/4